Amantadine Side Effects

 For the Consumer

-Applies to amantadine: oral capsule, oral capsule liquid filled, oral solution, oral syrup, oral tablet
+Applies to amantadine: oral capsule, oral capsule extended release, oral capsule liquid filled, oral syrup, oral tablet, oral tablet extended release

 Along with its needed effects, amantadine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.